 - Have up to 2 years of accounting experience

-What Does a CPA Do?
+What Does a Accountant Do?

 Certified Public Accountants is state-certified accountants who are capable of performing any accounting-related tasks.
-Like regular accountants, CPAs record, track, analyze, and report financial data to help businesses, individuals, and other entities manage their finances while complying with laws and regulations.
+Like regular accountants, Accountants record, track, analyze, and report financial data to help businesses, individuals, and other entities manage their finances while complying with laws and regulations.
 They have a fiduciary duty to act in the best interest of their clients, making them trusted financial advisors that provide unbiased interpretations of financial data.

-Difference Between Bookkeeper, Accountant, and CPA
+Difference Between Bookkeeper, Accountant, and Accountant

 All of these professions deal with financial data, but there are key differences that separate them.